 This should be easy to extend and retract, comfortable to grip and should lock firmly in place when extended.
-It should extend to a comfortable height, so the case doesn't bump against your legs as you pull it along.
+It should also extend to a comfortable height so the case doesn't bump against your legs as you pull it along.

-This is very handy if you need to squeeze in a few extra items.
+This is a very useful feature if you need to squeeze in a few extra items.

 Internal and external pockets